camiha/lisp-ts/README.md

   120
 ```

+## Todo

+-   add environment scope

 ## Respect

 Create interpreter is one of awesome experience in my programming life.
 thanks for next articles and all lisp programmers.

 -   [Land of Lisp [book]](https://www.oreilly.com/library/view/land-of-lisp/9781593272814/)